T&R Atlantis, OMS Pod is Moved from HMF to OPF 1

 KSC-2012-1713

-CAPE CANAVERAL, Fla. – In Bay 2 of the Orbiter Processing Facility at NASA's Kennedy Space Center in Florida, the space shuttle Atlantis' payload bay is being configured for display at the Kennedy Space Center Visitor Complex.
-Plans call for the orbiter to be transferred to the Visitor Complex in November.
+CAPE CANAVERAL, Fla. – In Bay 2 of the Orbiter Processing Facility at NASA's Kennedy Space Center in Florida, United Space Alliance technicians remove the two external fuel tank doors from the space shuttle Atlantis.
+The orbiter is undergoing final preparations for its transfer to the Kennedy Space Center Visitor Complex targeted for November.
 The work is part of Transition and Retirement of the remaining space shuttles, Atlantis and Endeavour.
 Atlantis is being prepared for public display at Kennedy's Visitor Complex.
 Over the course of its 26-year career, Atlantis spent 293 days in space during 33 missions.
 For more information, visit http://www.nasa.gov/transition Photo credit: NASA/Jim Grossmann

 CAPE CANAVERAL, Fla. – At NASA’s Kennedy Space Center in Florida, space shuttle Discovery is backed out of Orbiter Processing Facility-1 for its move to the Vehicle Assembly Building VAB.
 The aft view of Discovery reveals the tail cone that covers the three replica shuttle main engines.
 The work is part of the Space Shuttle Program’s transition and retirement processing of shuttle Discovery, which is being prepared for display at Smithsonian’s National Air and Space Museum, Steven F. Udvar-Hazy Center in Chantilly, Va.
 Discovery will remain in high bay 4 of the VAB until its scheduled transport atop a NASA Shuttle Carrier Aircraft modified 747 jet to Dulles International Airport in Virginia on April 17.
 Discovery will then be transported to the Smithsonian on April 19.
 For more information, visit http://www.nasa.gov/shuttle.
 Photo credit: NASA/Jim Grossmann